crfroehlich/bloog/content/configuration/setting-up/pwa.md

 <Tip>

-We recommend setting up PWA, which **greatly improves user experience** of your BooGi page.
+We recommend setting up PWA, which **greatly improves user experience** of your HikingMyDesk page.
 </Tip>

 A Progressive Web App (PWA) is a web app that uses modern web capabilities